Static vs Dynamic QR Codes: Why Static Breaks After Printing

 Fix mistakes after printing βœ— Must reprint everything βœ“ Fix in 10 seconds online

-Works offline (no internet needed to scan) βœ“ Data is in the code itself βœ— Needs internet for redirect
+Works offline βœ“ Data is in the code itself βœ— Needs internet for redirect

 Cost of a mistake Full reprint β€” $$$ 10 seconds in your dashboard β€” $0